jonschlinkert/sublime-grunt-build/README.md

 }
 ```

+### Settings

+To build on save, keep the value at `1`.
+To disable build on save, change the value to `0`.

+### A build-on-save word of caution

-_A word of caution_: Running a `Grunt` build every time you save/`ctrl+s` is a great productivity booster _when used wisely_.
+Running a `Grunt` build every time you save/`ctrl+s` is a great productivity booster _when used wisely_.
 Make sure you use this feature with faster, more compact builds.
 If you have lots of tasks and heavy build system that takes more than a few seconds to run, this feature might get annoying pretty fast.

 A suggestion is to set your `default` to include only the tasks that you need to run every time you save (such as compiling LESS to CSS), and run your heavier copy/compress tasks manually as necessary.